 Step 3 Start on the Tongue-Side of the Floor

-Work the pry bay or a chisel under the free edge of one of the boards and lift it high enough to allow you to grip the edge with your fingers or with pliers.
+Work the pry bay or a chisel under the free edge of one of the flooring planks and lift it high enough to allow you to grip the edge with your fingers or with pliers.
 Wiggle and pull the board to disengage it, then lift and pull off all the boards in a single row.
-Repeat with the next row, and continue until you have removed all the flooring.
+Repeat with the next row, and continue until you have removed the entire floor.